You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Pregnancy/Lactation

-• Abiraterone is contraindicated and not for use in women.
-Adequate contraception should be used by both sexes during treatment, and for at least 1 week after the last dose.
+• This regimen is contraindicated for use in pregnancy and not for use in patients who can become pregnant.
+Adequate contraception should be used by patients and their partners while on treatment and after the last treatment dose.
 Barrier contraception (including condoms) should be used.
+Recommended methods and duration of contraception may differ depending on the treatment.
+Refer to the drug monograph(s) for more information.

 • Fertility Effects: Observed in animal studies (may be reversible)